KacperST/KacperST/README.md

 [https://github.com/QuizlyTeam/quizly_app](QuizlyApp_Github)

 ## Fitness web application - working name
-This is the project that I`ve just started working on.
+This is the project that I've just started working on.
 It will be fully create by me using Java Spring, Hibernate, PostgreSQL.
 If the backend works, I will also create the Frontend of the application probably in HTML/CSS and Angluar.

 [https://github.com/KacperST/Fitness-web-applitcation](Fitness-web-applicatin)

 # Algorithms
 I want to write fast and efficient code.
-That`s why I learn about data structures and algorithms.
-I`m training my skills on Leetcode.
-Even if my program there is not the fastest, I love to read other`s code to see how I could have improved my program.
+That's why I learn about data structures and algorithms.
+I'm training my skills on Leetcode.
+Even if my program there is not the fastest, I love to read other's code to see how I could have improved my program.
 I find it really helpful